shariqx/spring-data-cassandra-scala/README.md

 ```
 .... or better yet, use intellij and import as  a gradle project.

-5 - Make necessary change for keyspance and contact-points  in application.yaml:
+5 - Make necessary change for keyspace and contact-points  in application.yaml:
 ```sh
 spring:
    data: